-Responsibilities as a teacher candidate
+Responsibilities as a Professional

 - 1. Prepare carefully and in detail for each day.
 It is not enough to be ready to "stand and deliver."
 Teacher candidates should try to anticipate and prepare for the unexpected. - 2.
-Strive for understanding and application of the MN standards of effective practice. - 3.
-Get to know the students through observation, conferences, and interactions.
-However, avoid a peer relationship with the students.
-Proper student-teacher relationships on an adult-child basis contribute considerably to successful teaching and learning. - 4.
+Strive for understanding and application of the Minnesota standards of effective practice. - 3.
+Get to know the children through observation, conferences, and interactions.
+Maintaining proper adultchild relationships will contribute considerably to successful teaching and learning. - 4.
 Recognize that child files are confidential.
 Such information helps teachers in their efforts to teach effectively and should not be the topic of casual conversation. - 5.
 Offer willingly to help prepare newsletters, keep records, and assist with other tasks.
 Take the initiative to help keep the classroom comfortable and well organized. - 6.
-Plan with the cooperating teacher and gradually develop independence in planning and presenting lessons. - Abide by all regulations which apply to students and teachers including the dress code policy.
+Plan with the cooperating teacher and gradually develop independence in planning and presenting lessons. - Abide by all regulations which apply to students and teachers, including the dress code policy.
 Teacher candidates are not visitors with a privileged status; rather, they are fellow workers subject to established standards. - 8.
 Complete the Weekly Activity Report (see appendix) promptly each week. - 9.
 Complete Teacher Performance Assessment (edTPA).
-For candidates who do not pass their edTPA, remediation is required.
+For candidates who do not pass their edTPA, remediation is required (see Appendix for more information).

-Guidelines during Student Teaching
+Guidelines During Student Teaching